 Many tombs are located on hills | Photo Credit: Flickr Creative Commons Benjamin Chan

 The tomb sweeping day festival where Chinese visits the graves of their deceased family members.
-Nowadays, this holiday is often utilizes as actual holiday and the tomb sweeping will be done around the same period but not necessary on the exact day.
+Nowadays, this holiday is often utilized as an actual holiday and the tomb sweeping will be done around the same period but not necessarily on the exact day.

 4th April, 2017 long weekend